mark r. hafen, veterinary hospital design

 smaller can be better.

-In my past life I was a licensed architect, and a Founding Partner of Animal Arts Design Studios, specializing in the design of hundreds of veterinary facilities, ranging in size from 900 sf to 45,000 sf, across the United States, Canada and the World.
-Two dozen of them were Veterinary Economics Award Winners.
-Additionally I won three Clinic of the Year Awards for large specialty/referral facilities.
+In my past life I was a licensed architect, and a founding partner of Animal Arts Design Studios, specializing in the design and construction of hundreds of veterinary facilities across the United States, Canada and the world, many of them Veterinary Economics Award Winners.